All Faulkner Databases

 - Contemporary Literary Criticism is a collection of more than 11,000 critical essays on contemporary authors.
 Each entry contains a biographical/critical introduction, a list of principal works, critical essays, and sources for further study.
 Updated monthly, Contemporary Literary Criticism allows users to search by author name, title of work, nationality, subject/genre, ethnicity, critic name, and more.
 From Gale via AVL.

 - Criminology Collection is available through ProQuest.
 “The Criminology Collection covers criminology, criminal Justice, and security.
-The collection includes the Criminal Justice Database and the National Criminal Justice Reference Service (NCJRS) Abstracts Database” (Retrieved from ProQuest).
+The collection includes the Criminal Justice Database and the National Criminal Justice Reference Service (NCJRS) Abstracts Database.”
+From ProQuest.
+(Retrieved from ProQuest).
 AFTER CLICKING ON THE ABOVE LINK, SCROLL DOWN TO “OTHER ACCESS OPTIONS” AND BELOW THAT CLICK ON “USE YOUR INSTITUTION’S LOCAL LOGIN”.
 IF ON A MOBILE DEVICE, YOU SHOULD SEE “USE YOUR INSTITUTION’S LOCAL LOGIN” TO THE RIGHT OF LOGIN.
 NOW TYPE IN FAULKNER UNIVERSITY AND SEARCH.
 THEN CLICK ON FAULKNER UNIVERSITY LINK WHEN IT APPEARS.

 - Dictionary of Literary Biography Dictionary of Literary Biography provides nearly 10,000 biographical and critical essays on the lives, works, and careers of the world’s most influential literary figures from all eras and genres.
 From Gale via AVL.

 - Dissertations and Theses This full text database from ProQuest is one of the most comprehensive collections of dissertations and theses in the world.
 It is the official digital dissertations archive for the Library of Congress and the database of record for graduate research.
 The database offers full text for most of the dissertations added since 1997 as well as a strong retrospective coverage for older graduate works.
+From ProQuest.
 AFTER CLICKING ON THE ABOVE LINK, SCROLL DOWN TO “OTHER ACCESS OPTIONS” AND BELOW THAT CLICK ON “USE YOUR INSTITUTION’S LOCAL LOGIN”.
 IF ON A MOBILE DEVICE, YOU SHOULD SEE “USE YOUR INSTITUTION’S LOCAL LOGIN” TO THE RIGHT OF LOGIN.
 NOW TYPE IN FAULKNER UNIVERSITY AND SEARCH.
 THEN CLICK ON FAULKNER UNIVERSITY LINK WHEN IT APPEARS.

 - Early American Imprints, Series I and II, from America’s Historical Imprints Definitive collections of early American publications compiled by the Evans and Shaw-Shoemaker collaborations, with thousands of items in each of the two collections.
 From Readex, a division of Newsbank.